Why Choose Swimming?

 Swimming is not good for losing a lot of weight.
 While you do burn a lot of calories, once you get out of the pool much of that calorie burning stops.
 Why???
 Because when you are in the pool you don't heat up as much as you do on land, and your body does not have to work to cool you down as much once the exercise session concludes.
 Swimming does exercise almost the entire body - heart, lungs, and muscles - with very little joint strain.
 It is great for general fitness, just not a great way to drop excess pounds.

-Want to join Weight Watchers or Stop Smoking?
+Want to stop smoking?
 Want to find more excersise and health tips....Check out the fitness center website.
 Health Tips